Skip to main content

 See the table with the revised importer levy

 This consultation is about a proposal to maintain and expand New Zealand Food Safety's services under the Food Act 2014 which provide education, oversight, rules, and monitoring services.
-We are also seeking views on whether these services should be cost recovered from the industries that benefit from them.
+We also sought views on whether these services should be cost recovered from the industries that benefit from them.

 • the proposals to expand some services that are required to support a robust food safety system